Configure the Web Service Consumer

 To consume a SOAP Web Service operation, you need to create a configuration that points to the service that you want to consume.

-The Web Service Consumer (WSC) connector has a single configuration.
-The most important configuration parameters are the the WSDL Location (
+The Web Service Consumer Connector has a single configuration.
+The most important configuration parameters are the WSDL Location, the Service, and the Port.
+The configuration will not be valid if any of these parameters are not set.

 The WSDL Location is the path or URL where the WSDL is located (local or remote), and the Service and Port are the parameters that specify which SOAP operations can be executed using the configuration.